judyess/phase-1-final-project/README.md

 **HELP:**

 If needed, you can copy and run the list at the end of data.txt to repopulate an empty db.json file with basic information and rebuild the table from there.

-data.txt is where you can refer to the propertys of the element objects if they get changed in db.json.
-Elements are organized into arrays whose names describe the category they belong in.
-Subarrays represent subcategories.

 **KNOWN ISSUES:**

 1. Horizontal scroll bar never becomes active because the table resizes itself to fit the container.
 This will become a problem as new table headers are added.